 Preparing a Classification Talk

-You can find some hints about preparing a classification talk on this page (the source of the copy above), and many Rotary clubs also have guidelines posted on their websites.
+You can find some hints about preparing a classification talk on this page, and many Rotary clubs also have guidelines posted on their websites.
 When you are asked to give a classification talk to the Rotary Club of Fairhope, you will be sent a copy of our club guidelines, which can also be found here.